 might typically consist of something like 1--3, or maybe up to 5 pages

-- Problem 1: some theory and results
+- Setup and some theory

 - Concluding discussion